Can you eat healthy at amusement parks? Yes you can!

 7. Snack Wisely—Snacks provide a great distraction while you stand in the queue for your next attraction and can help halt a toddler meltdown.
 Some of our favorite snack suggestions are hummus packs, nuts, granola, dried fruit, and sliced apples.
 If you forget to bring your snack along, don’t worry, many of our favorite suggestions are available throughout the parks!

 Leslie is a mom to six amazing children and the owner of Moments of Magic Travel—a complimentary Disney Travel Agency specializing in the Walt Disney Theme Parks and Disney Cruise Line.
 To learn more about our services, call 1-888-50MOUSE, ext.
-1, visit us here, or connect with us on Facebook.
+1, visit us here.